Effectiveness of denoising diffusion probabilistic models for fast and high-fidelity whole-event simulation in high-energy heavy-ion experiments: Acknowledgment

 \section{Acknowledgment}

 We thank the sPHENIX collaboration for access to the simulated dataset, which was used in the training and validation of our algorithm.
 We also thank for valuable interaction with the sPHENIX collaboration on this work.

-This work was supported by the Laboratory Directed Research and Development Program of Brookhaven National Laboratory, which is operated and managed for the U.S. Department of Energy Office of Science by Brookhaven Science Associates under contract No. DE-SC0012704.
+This manuscript has been authored by employees of Brookhaven Science Associates, LLC under Contract No. DE-SC0012704 with the U.S. Department of Energy.
+The publisher by accepting the manuscript for publication acknowledges that the United States Government retains a non-exclusive, paid-up, irrevocable, world-wide license to publish or reproduce the published form of this manuscript, or allow others to do so, for United States Government purposes.